 - Beautify local village buildings with school children and art projects

-Note: Activities that students will undertake on any given program, will vary widely, depending on a range of local factors, including but limited to available donations / funding, time of year, weather conditions, available support staff and community leader involvement.
+Note: Activities that participants will undertake on any given program will vary widely, depending on a range of local factors, including but limited to available donations / funding, time of year, weather conditions, available support staff and community leader involvement.

 No matter what activities you get involved in, everything you do is to benefit the community as a whole.
 The great thing about this project is that all you need to participate is a positive attitude, personal drive, a commitment to culture and the local community.

 - Project Activities: Building and renovation projects for the Sote Village community, creative activities with children, general community outreach/education and other activities based on needs at the time

 - Project Availability: Fixed program dates each year.
 Contact CISaustralia for upcoming group program dates.

 - Working Hours: Varying depending on project focus.
 Approximately 7 hours a day for 5 days a week.
 The schedule varies – welcome to Fiji!
 You will need to be flexible.
 The program includes one or two lectures at the University of the South Pacific.
 Lecture topics vary each year but broad academic areas include community health, aid, local culture, understanding Fiji – its people, history and culture.
 There are also a small number of local culture excursions in Suva.
 Daily community project work will generally run from 8:30am – 11:30am, then a break for lunch and continuing from 12:30pm – 5pm.

 - Location: Students will be primarily based in Sote Village, in the interior of Fiji – two hours’ drive from Suva.
 Students will also get to experience Suva, Nasori and Nadi for limited periods of time.